 The same process can be utilized to draw a portrait from memory if you do not have somebody willing to pose for you under timed conditions.
 Simply look at a photograph and attempt to draw it using the same process as explained in the previous paragraph.

 Drawing From Memory Exercises

 The artist Tim Chambers uses a similar method of looking and observing a photographic image from observation to draw from memory.
 By placing photographs in a paper wallet, he can quickly open and close the wallet to conceal the image inside.

 This focuses the artist to visually analyze the visual relationships of shape, color, pattern, and tone within the photograph.

 The aid the process of visually comparing the photograph and the drawing.
 The artist has drawn a grid in pencil over the top of the picture.
 This makes the process of simplifying and drawing the shapes of drawing much more straightforward.
-The following audio and ebook guide will explain how to draw and sketch under timed conditions and make rapid progress with your drawing.
-Click here to find out more about this course: A Guide to Improve your Drawings.

 Drawing Techniques When Drawing Somebody from Memory

 Using a Drawing Grid: Using a secondary source image or photograph to create a portrait drawing from memory, a grid drawn over the top of the image is an excellent way to simplify the shapes you are drawing.

 Drawing Simple Shapes & Patterns: To train and exercise the power of visual recall practice drawing with simple basic shapes.
 These are easier to remember and can progressively be made more complicated as your ability to draw improves.
 Again this particular technique is excellent when drawing simple portraits in line.